Alternative names for hyperthyroidism

 - thyroid eye disease – redness and inflammation of the eyes.
 Sometimes the eyeballs are pushed forward resulting in ‘eye bulging’.
 It is essential that smokers who develop this complication give up smoking immediately

-- pretibial myxedema – a skin condition that usually affects the shins.
+- pretibial myxoedema – a skin condition that usually affects the shins; also seen in some people with hypothyroidism.

 In about 25% of cases of Graves' disease, there are signs of thyroid eye disease and more rarely (about 5%) pretibial myxoedema.
 Typically there is also an enlargement of the thyroid gland, which is known as a goitre.